 Making sentences using Spanish reflexive pronouns: examples + audio

 It is important that you know that not all verbs in the language have a reflexive form, so this type of pronouns will not be used in all sentences.
 Also, note that each personal pronoun has its corresponding reflexive pronoun, as shown in the chart above.
-If we change the reflexive pronoun by another that does not correspond to the personal pronoun, then the reflexive pronoun will become an indirect object pronoun, for example:
+If we replace the reflexive pronoun with another that does not correspond to the personal pronoun, then the reflexive pronoun will become an indirect object pronoun, for example:

 - “Yo me visto” (where ME is a reflexive pronoun)